Aleafia Health (TSE:AH) Trading 20% Higher

-Aleafia Health Inc. (TSE:AH – Get Rating) shares traded up 20% during mid-day trading on Friday .
+Aleafia Health Inc. (TSE:AH – Free Report)’s stock price shot up 20% during mid-day trading on Friday .
 The stock traded as high as C$0.03 and last traded at C$0.03.
-611,944 shares changed hands during trading, an increase of 282% from the average session volume of 160,217 shares.
+222,325 shares traded hands during mid-day trading, an increase of 39% from the average session volume of 159,828 shares.
 The stock had previously closed at C$0.03.

 Aleafia Health Inc operates as a cannabis health and wellness products and services company in Canada and internationally.
 Its product portfolio includes cannabis oils, capsules, edibles, cannabis-infused sublingual strips, and vape cartridges; bath bombs and soft gels; hang dried, hand trimmed, long cured, and small batch dried flower; and concentrates.